sm67nono/AI-sudoku-Solver/README.md

 # AI-sudoku-Solver
-Simple Sudoku solver using Python, OpenCV, Keras for image recognition and solving Backtracking algo.
+Simple sudoku solver using Python, OpenCV, Keras for image recognition and solving using backtracking algorithm.